salvq/presence-detection/README.md

 Write down your MAC address from your Android or iPhone and create as many records as you want i.e. depends on how many persons / devices you want to detect.
 In my case, I am using to detect mine and my wife's phone, so I ended up having 2 MAC addresses.
 Every "name" value must be unique i.e. do not use 2 same names as this would break the logic of sensing and detecting the individual persons.

-Edit `database.json` file and add as many records as needed in devices section but must follow JSON content structure and file must be located in the same files as `docker-compose.yaml`
+Edit `database.json` file and add as many records as needed in devices section but must follow JSON content structure and file must be located on server via HTTP request

 Content of `database.json` file is following: